Posted On Aug 06, 2020

 Hepatitis E: The disease is generally self-limiting and, thus, no specific treatment is required.
 Taking good care and avoiding unnecessary medications are usually recommended.

-Hepatitis A spreads when a healthy and non-vaccinated (not vaccinated for hepatitis A) person consumes food or water contaminated with faeces of an infected person.
+Hepatitis A spreads when a healthy and non-vaccinated (not vaccinated for hepatitis A) person consumes food or water contaminated with the faeces of an infected person.

 Symptoms of hepatitis A, B, and C are: